Bernhard Pörksen: Life

-Bernhard Pörksen studied German language and literature, journalism and biology in Hamburg.
+Bernhard Pörksen studied German language and literature, journalism and biology at the University of Hamburg.
 At the invitation of Ivan Illich he spent several research periods at Pennsylvania State University.
 Between 1996 and 1997, he worked both as a freelance journalist and as a voluntary editorial staff member of a newspaper.
 He has published essays, commentaries and critical contributions to debates in numerous German daily and weekly newspapers, magazines and online media.

 Between 1997 and 1999, Pörksen prepared his thesis entitled Die Konstruktion von Feindbildern: zum Sprachgebrauch in neonazistischen Medien (English: The construction of enemy images on the use of language by neo-Nazi media).
 In 2000, he taught communication and linguistics at the University of Greifswald.
 From 2002 he held the position of a professor for journalism and communication studies at the University of Hamburg.
 In 2006 he deputized for the chair of communication theory and media culture at the University of Münster.
 In 2007 he successfully completed the formal qualifying procedures for independent research and teaching as a university professor for communication and media studies (Habilitation).

 In 2008 he was offered the chair for media studies at the University of Tübingen.
 In November 2008 he was elected "Professor of the Year" and awarded special honors for his teaching activities.
 From 2009 to 2011 he was commissioner for the foundation and development of the institute of Media Studies at the University of Tübingen and its managing director.
 Pörksen is on the editorial board of multiple systemic-constructivist journals (Constructivist Foundations, Cybernetics and Human Knowing, and Familiendynamik).